Kandy-IO/kandy-cpaas-nodejs-sdk/tutorials/2FA.md

 ## Two-Factor Authentication via E-mail
 A similar flow with the SMS section above can be implemented for e-mail verification.

-The following email code request example, requires insertion of the generated code within the link that the user is supposed to click and navigate to the application's web service:
+The following email code request example, requires an additional parameter `subject`.
+When value `email` is used in the `method` parameter then `subject` becomes a mandatory field to pass.
+The value passed becomes the subject line of the 2FA code email that is sent out to the destinationAddress:

 ```javascript
 async function sendCode() {